THE MOUNTAINOUS VILLAGE OF BAC HA

 How to get to Bac Ha

-The mountain village of Bac Ha is only three hours from a beautiful mountain road to Sapa.
+The mountain village of Bac Ha is only three hours on a beautiful mountain road to Sapa.
 It is possible from Hanoi to get to Bac Ha with the night train Hanoi - Lao Cai and then with a 2-hour road transfer.
 With the new highway, it is now possible to reach Bac Ha from Hanoi with a road transfer of about 6 hours.

 Best season to get to Bac Ha